devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 This project is a small FastAPI application that serves an ambassador leaderboard for the Interchained × Elara program.
 It reads data from a CSV file or a Google Sheet published as CSV, ranks ambassadors by points, and presents both an HTML interface and a JSON API.
 Pending rewards for each ambassador are calculated by splitting the balance of a configured ITC ambassador pool address in proportion to the ambassadors' points.

 The application is protected by an email/password login screen.
 Only addresses listed in `data/registrations.csv` under the `ambassadors` column may sign in.
-Users register once to set a password and wallet address; credentials and wallet data are stored in Redis alongside sessions and leaderboard cache data.
+Users register once to set a password, Telegram username, and wallet address; credentials and profile data are stored in Redis alongside sessions and leaderboard cache data.

+Ambassadors can submit links to their social posts for verification, and an admin panel guarded by a password lets administrators review registered emails, wallets, Telegram handles, pending rewards, and submitted posts.

 ## Requirements
 - Python 3.11+